akramsu/Skillfy/README.md

-# AI Resume Analyzer and LinkedIn Scraper using Generative AI
+#  Skillfy AI

-A comprehensive AI-powered platform that combines resume analysis, LinkedIn profile scraping, and career development tools using Generative AI.

-## Features
+An innovative platform powered by generative AI, designed to help users develop their personal and professional skills while enhancing their career opportunities.
+The application offers a comprehensive suite of integrated services:

-- **Resume Analysis**: AI-powered resume evaluation and feedback
+- **Resume Analysis**: Comprehensive evaluation of resumes with strengths and weaknesses identification
-- **CV Builder**: Create professional resumes with AI assistance
-- **LinkedIn Scraper**: Extract and analyze LinkedIn profile data
-- **Interview Questions**: Generate tailored interview questions based on job descriptions
+- **Job Title Suggestions**: Identifying the most suitable job titles based on skills and experience
 - **Course Recommendations**: Get personalized course recommendations based on your skills and career goals
+- **Learning Recommendations**: Suggesting customized courses and educational resources to develop required skills
+- **Professional Resume Creation**: Assistance in creating outstanding resumes
+- **Personal Website Creation**: Designing and building a professional personal website to showcase skills and achievements
+- **Job Opportunity Exploration**: Collecting and displaying suitable job opportunities from LinkedIn
+- **Interview Preparation**: Generating expected interview questions and ideal answers

+All of this is done in a personalized and user-friendly manner, helping users achieve their career goals more efficiently.

 ## Tech Stack